heyitsarpit/NextJS-Template/README.md

 ## How to use this template

 - Create your own repository by clicking on the the [Use this template](https://github.com/arpit73/NextJS-Template/generate) button.
-- Update the [License](./LICENSE) file, with current year and your name.
+- Update the MIT [License](./LICENSE) file, with current year and your name.
+Or just add another license if you wish.
 - Update the app related information in [package.json](./package.json)

 ## Included in this template